GoogleCloudPlatform/community/tutorials/https-load-balancing-nginx/index.md

 * **Least-connected**

-    Incoming traffic will be sent to the target server with the lowest number of active connections.
+    Incoming traffic is sent to the target server with the lowest number of active connections.

 * **IP Hash**

-    Incoming traffic will be routed according to hash function that uses the client's IP address as input.
+    Incoming traffic is routed according to hash function that uses the client's IP address as input.
 This method is particularly useful for use cases that require [session persistence][session].